The Ultimate Fifth Wheel Guide & the Best Fifth Wheel RVs

 Tow Vehicle Doubles as Transportation

-When you purchase an RV, it only serves one purpose.
-Very rarely would you drive your RV around town to run errands.
-Additionally, once you set up camp with an RV, you don’t want to break everything down to run back into town or to access a nearby lake or trailhead.
-Conversely, with a fifth wheel, the truck that tows your RV can double as transportation both during and after a trip.
+While some motorhome owners will use their RVs for alternative purposes like remote work or tailgate parties, they’re not ideal for a quick trip into town or short getaway.
+Conversely, with a fifth wheel, the truck that tows your RV doubles as transportation both during and after a trip.
 When you are in-between camping trips, your truck can also act as a primary vehicle while your RV is stored.

 Safe Towing Option